 He was neither.

-Phaeton’s mother then urged her son to venture far to the East and give his powerful Pop a surprise visit, suggesting that he embark immediately on his journey.
+Phaeton’s mother urged her son to venture far to the East and give his powerful Pop a surprise visit, suggesting that he should embark on his journey as quickly as he could.

 “Of COURSE your father won’t mind!”
 Phaeton’s mother insisted assuredly as she dashed away to peruse the latest models of Doric column catalogs in order to completely refurbish her son’s soon-to-be-empty bedroom.
 So off the overconfident demi-god went.